ionelmc/django-easyfilters/README.rst

    ./manage.py test django_easyfilters

-To edit the test fixtures, you can edit the django_easyfilters/tests/fixtures/*.json, or you can do it via an admin
+To edit the test fixtures, you can edit the fixtures in django_easyfilters/tests/fixtures/, or you can do it via an admin interface:
-interface:

 First create an empty db::